pyrex-coin/monero-python/docs/source/address.rst

 .. code-block:: python

-    In [18]: from monero.numbers import PaymentID
+    In [18]: from pyrex.numbers import PaymentID

     In [19]: p1 = PaymentID(0xfeedbadbeef)